Does Homeowners Insurance Cover House Foundation Repair?

 What can you do if you're not covered by homeowners insurance?

 The best way to assess damage to your home's foundation is to hire a contractor or foundation specialist.
 They will be able to tell you what caused the damage, which you can then use to decide whether a homeowners claim would be successful.
-The evidence or materials they present can also help you make a case for coverage.
+The evidence or materials they present can help you make a case for coverage.

 How to prevent foundation damage